Rehabilitation and Research

 In the state of New Jersey, and in most states, it is illegal to keep wild animals as pets or patients.
 Specific state and federal permits are required.
 Each species of animal has special needs that only licensed rehabilitators can provide.

-red bat rescue NJFCW is working closely with our volunteer veterinarians, monitoring wildlife health and disease information.
+red bat rescue NJWildlife rehabilitation centers and volunteer veterinarians throughout the country monitor wildlife health and disease information.
 Many research problems are complex, requiring the participation of several individuals and organizations.
-Through teamwork, we will research topics including new medical devices and procedures, zoonotic diseases (diseases transmitted between animals and humans), emerging diseases (including West Nile Virus and Avian Influenza), nutritional research and food safety, bioterrorism, and natural resource conservation and diversity.
+Through teamwork between these professionals and the reporting of sick animals by lovers of wildlife in all our communities, research topics continue to develop new medical devices, vaccines, and procedures to combat the harm that so often comes to wildlife via zoonotic diseases (diseases transmitted between animals and humans), emerging diseases (including West Nile Virus and Avian Influenza) and habitat loss.